BrianC1992/BrianC1992.github.io/about.md

 ---
 layout: page
 title: Brian Cocolicchio
-Pronounced(CO-CO-LEE-KEY-OH)
 permalink: /about/
 ---

+ That monster Italian last name you see is pronounced *CO-CO-LEE-KEY-OH*.
 I am a statistician/data scientist currently working as an adjunct instructor in the Science Department at Rockland Community College where I teach Chemistry, Engineering, Math and Physics.
 When I worked in industry I was a Six Sigma Black Belt and quality engineer in the pharmaceutical, health care and medical device industries.
 Previous to that I worked as an R & D Engineer in the aerospace and fuel cell industries.
 I have a BS in Chemical Engineering and MS degrees in Industrial Chemistry and Applied Statistics.

 ## Statistics/Data Science Interests